ncatlab/nlab-content/pages/19945.md

 ## Idea

 An idempotent semifield is an [[idempotent semiring]] that has a zero and in which every non-zero element is invertible.
-Or, in other words, a [[skewfield]] in which an element may not have a negative but is always idempotent with respect to multiplication.
+Or, in other words, a [[skewfield]] in which an element may not have a negative but is always idempotent with respect to addition.

 ## Definition